beyond-the-model-meeting/beyond-the-model-meeting.github.io/pages/index.md

 ## Arrival by Plane
 Since there is no airport in Köthen, we recommend that you book a flight to one of the airports below and find a connection by train.

-*Leipzig/Halle Airport* has regular flights to several major European cities.
-Arriving there, you can reach Köthen by train in around 30-40 minutes.
+* Leipzig/Halle Airport has regular flights to several major European cities.
+Arriving there, you can reach Köthen by train in around 35-50 minutes.

-*Frankfurt Airport* can also be reached from non-european countries.
+* Frankfurt Airport can also be reached from non-european countries.
 Taking the train to Köthen will take around 4,5 to 5 hours.

 # Contact
 For questions and abstract submissions, please send an email to <fosd25@hs-anhalt.de>.